 Colton Dennis Black Bass Coordinator

 The Black Bass Program was established by the AGFC in 2001 to direct specific attention to Arkansas’s most sought-after game fish - largemouth, smallmouth, and spotted bass.
 The primary purpose of the program is to assist AGFC Fisheries Division district biologists with intensive management of black bass species statewide, while serving the tournament and non-tournament bass angling public.
-Located at the AGFC Hot Springs Regional Office, they can be contacted for questions pertaining to black bass conservation.

 The program enhances bass fishing opportunities for anglers through: